IRL2/ofxPresets/README.md

 }
 ```

-_The manager uses this ofxParameterBase class internally to store all parameter references_
+_The addon uses ofxParameterBase structures internally to store all parameter references and during the interpolation_

 ## Sequencer

 The sequencer allows to playback a sequence of presets.

-Main functions with self explanatory names:
+Main methods:
 - `.loadSequence(std::string)` to load a sequence string [see sequence string](#the-sequence-string)]
 - `.playSequence()` to play the loaded sequence
 - `.stopSequence()` to stop only the sequence playback